Beneficial and Harmful Explanatory Machine Learning: Introduction

-In the current paper, which extends our previous work on the phenomenon of USML, both beneficial and harmful effects of a machine learned theory are explored in the context of simple games.
-Our definition of explanatory effects is based on human out-of-sample performance in the presence of natural language explanation generated from a machine learned theory (Figure \ref{fig:explanation}).
-The analogy between understanding a logic program via declarative reading and understanding a piece of natural language text allows the explanatory effects of a machine learned theory to be investigated.
 The results of relevant Cognitive Science literature allow the properties of a logic theory which are harmful to human comprehension to be characterised.
 Our approach is based on developing a framework describing a cognitive window which involves bounds with regard to 1) descriptive complexity of a theory and 2) execution stack requirements for knowledge application.
 We hypothesise that a machine learned theory provides a harmful explanation to humans when theory complexity is high and execution is cognitively challenging.
 Our proposed cognitive window model is confirmed by empirical evidence collected from multiple experiments involving human participants of various backgrounds. \\

 We summarise our main contributions as follows: \begin{itemize} \item We define a measure to evaluate beneficial/harmful explanatory effects of machine learned theory on human comprehension. \item We develop a framework to assess a cognitive window of a machine learned theory.
 The approach encompasses theory complexity and the required execution stack. \item Our quantitative and qualitative analyses of the experimental results demonstrate that a machine learned theory has a harmful effect on human comprehension when its search space is too large for human knowledge acquisition and it fails to incorporate executional shortcuts. \end{itemize}